 Pedestrian access changes

-In addition, a minor diversion of the pedestrian crossing on the eastern side of Clayton Road will be in place from 10:00pm Friday 10 February to 4:00am Monday 6 March 2017.
+There will be a diversion of the pedestrian crossing on the eastern side of Clayton Road will be in place from 10:00pm Wednesday 1 March to 10:00pm Wednesday 22 March 2017.
 Signage is in place along with traffic management measures during peak periods.

 The shared use path from the eastern end of Oakleigh Station car park to Huntingdale Station is now closed until late March 2017.The extended closure of the path is due to difficult ground conditions.